Reading Time: 5 minutes

 What is inefficiency costing them right now?

-- How much are they paying to keep people in positions that aren’t productive, cost them money/time/resource?
+• How much are they paying to keep people in positions that aren’t productive, cost them money/time/resources?

-- What is the cost of employee turnover due to issues such as morale, lack of growth opportunity, attracting unqualified talent?
+• What is the cost of employee turnover due to issues such as low morale, lack of growth opportunities, and attracting unqualified talent?

 All of the above can prove costly to businesses and can justify budget increases.
 Often it’s not just about technology.
-Usually, it’s about the processes, people and the technology that all work together, for example.
-When sales professionals take the time to listen, really understand the prospect’s needs and issues, it can be much easier to get a better picture of what’s going on.
+Usually, it’s about the processes, people, and technology that all work together, for example.
+When sales professionals take the time to listen and truly understand the prospect’s needs and issues, it can be much easier to get a better picture of what’s going on.

 Instead of selling a cloud technology solution that matches the budget but doesn’t solve the problem, a great salesperson will dig deeper.
 They will get to the heart of the issue, find the solution, present a way to share the costs across multiple departments (for example), earn the sale, and trust the customer.